Jallianwala Bagh massacre: Visit by Queen Elizabeth II

-During the same visit, minutes after Queen Elizabeth and Prince Philip stood in silence at the Flame of Liberty, the Prince and his guide, Partha Sarathi Mukherjee, reached a plaque recording the events of the 1919 massacre.
-Among the many things found on the plaque was the assertion that 2,000 people were killed in the massacre.
-(The precise text is: "This place is saturated with the blood of about two thousand Hindus, Sikhs and Muslims who were martyred in a non-violent struggle."
-It goes on to describe the events of that day.)
-"That's a bit exaggerated," Philip told Mukherjee, "it must include the wounded."
-Mukherjee asked Philip how he had come to this conclusion.
+During the same visit, Philip and his guide Partha Sarathi Mukherjee came to a plaque stating that "about two thousand Hindus, Sikhs and Muslims ... were martyred in a non-violent struggle" at the site.

+"That's a bit exaggerated," Philip asserted, "it must include the wounded."
+Mukherjee ... asked Philip how he had come to this conclusion.
 "I was told about the killings by General Dyer's son," Mukherjee recalls the Duke as saying, "I'd met him while I was in the Navy."
 These statements by Philip drew widespread condemnation in India.

-Indian journalist Praveen Swami wrote in the Frontline magazine: "(The fact that) ... this was the solitary comment Prince Philip had to offer after his visit to Jallianwala Bagh ... (and that) it was the only aspect of the massacre that exercised his imagination, caused offence.
-It suggested that the death of 379 people was in some way inadequate to appal the royal conscience, in the way the death of 2,000 people would have.
-Perhaps more important of all, the staggering arrogance that Prince Philip displayed in citing his source of information on the tragedy made clear the lack of integrity in the wreath-laying."
+Indian journalist Praveen Swami wrote in Frontline magazine:

+That [this was] the solitary comment Prince Philip had to offer after his visit to Jallianwala Bagh[,] ... [and] the only aspect of the massacre that exercised his imagination, caused offence.
+It suggested that the death of 379 people was in some way inadequate to appall the royal conscience, in the way the death of 2,000 people would have.
+Perhaps more important of all, the staggering arrogance that Prince Philip displayed in citing his source of information on the tragedy made clear the lack of integrity in the wreath-laying.